pintuxik/qa-lab/README.md

 docker-compose logs db
 ```

+### Docker Compose Files

+- **`docker-compose.yml`** - Production-like setup without volume mounts.
+Use this for running tests.
+- **`docker-compose.dev.yml`** - Development setup with volume mounts for hot code reloading.
+Use this when actively developing.

 ## 🚀 Future Enhancements

-This is version 1.0 - planned improvements include:
+This is version 0.0.1 - planned improvements include:

 ### Testing & Quality
 - [ ] Visual regression testing